 Estate administration or estate insolvency are effective procedures to limit your liability to the estate.

-An inherited property with debt presents many heirs with an emotional and financial ordeal.
-The fear of being personally liable for the deceased's liabilities with one's own assets is significant and often justified.
+An inherited property with debts presents many heirs with an emotional and financial ordeal.
+The fear of having to be liable for the deceased's debts with one's own assets is significant and often justified.
 According to § 1967 BGB, heirs are generally liable for estate liabilities.
-However, there are clear legal ways to protect your personal assets.
-This guide offers you a structured 4-step plan, from the crucial 6-week deadline to the options of sale or estate insolvency.
+However, there are clear legal avenues to protect your private assets.
+This guide provides you with a structured 4-step plan, from the crucial 6-week deadline to the options of sale or estate insolvency.
 This way, you can turn uncertainty into a clear, data-driven decision.

-Faced with a potentially indebted property, your first and most important deadline is for the renunciation of the inheritance.
-From the time you become aware of the inheritance case, you have exactly six weeks to renounce the inheritance at the probate court (§ 1944 BGB).
-If you miss this deadline, the inheritance is deemed accepted with all rights and obligations – including the debts.
-Renouncing typically costs between 30 and 150 euros in notary and court fees.
+Faced with a potentially debt-laden property, your first and most important deadline is the disclaimer of inheritance.
+From the time you become aware of the inheritance, you have exactly six weeks to disclaim it at the probate court (§ 1944 BGB).
+If you miss this deadline, the inheritance with all rights and obligations – including debts – is considered accepted.
+Disclaiming an inheritance typically costs between 30 and 150 euros in notary and court fees.
 This small investment can save you from tens of thousands of euros in debt.
-A hasty acceptance, such as by applying for a certificate of inheritance, makes the decision irreversible.
-Therefore, a quick and precise analysis is the first step before you take further actions for the inherited property.
-This analysis forms the basis for the next crucial step: the precise assessment of assets and liabilities.
+A hasty acceptance, such as applying for a certificate of inheritance, makes the decision irreversible.
+Therefore, a quick and precise analysis is the first step before you take further actions regarding the inherited property.
+This analysis forms the basis for the next crucial step: the precise assessment of assets and debts.

-To make an informed decision, you must determine the true value of the estate.
-All assets need to be offset against all liabilities.
-Merely considering the mortgage in the land register is not enough, as the actual outstanding debt is often 20-40% lower.
+To make an informed decision, you need to determine the true value of the estate.
+This means offsetting all assets against all liabilities.
+Simply considering the mortgage in the land register is not sufficient, as the actual outstanding balance is often 20-40% lower.
 List all items in detail:

 Assets: The current market value of the property is the largest item.
-This includes any bank balances, securities, or other valuables of the deceased.
+Additionally, any bank balances, securities, or other valuables of the deceased are included.

-Liabilities: This includes the outstanding mortgage, land charges, unpaid invoices of the deceased, and any estate-related costs such as funeral fees averaging between 8,000 and 12,000 euros.
+Liabilities: This includes the outstanding balance of the mortgage, mortgages, unpaid bills of the deceased, and any inheritance-related costs such as funeral expenses averaging between 8,000 and 12,000 euros.

 A professional property valuation is essential here.
-It provides an objective market value to serve as a basis for further considerations.
-With Auctoa's free ImmoGPT, you can get an initial data-driven assessment in just a few minutes.
-This balance sheet determines whether you accept the inheritance or whether a limitation of liability is necessary.
+It provides an objective market value that serves as the basis for all further considerations.
+With the free ImmoGPT from Auctoa, you receive an initial, data-supported assessment in just a few minutes.
+This balance determines whether you accept the inheritance or if a liability limitation becomes necessary.

 Estate Administration as the First Protective Measure

-If you have accepted the inheritance and only then discover it is over-indebted, you must take action to protect your personal assets.
-Estate administration, applied for at the probate court, is an option if the estate is sufficient to cover the costs of the proceedings (court, administrator).
-The estate administrator settles the debts from the estate assets.
-Your advantage: Your liability is limited to the estate according to § 1975 BGB.
-Any surplus after deducting all costs and debts will be paid to you.
-This procedure is suitable for unclear financial conditions and protects you from creditors accessing your own money.
-Clarify in advance whether you have correctly assessed the value of the property to ensure cost coverage.
+If you have accepted the inheritance and only afterwards discover an over-indebtedness, you must act to protect your personal assets.
+Estate administration, applied for at the probate court, is an option if the estate is sufficient to cover the proceedings costs (court, estate administrator).
+The estate administrator settles the debts from the estate's assets.
+Your advantage: Your liability is limited to the estate in accordance with § 1975 BGB.
+Any surplus after deducting all costs and debts is paid out to you.
+This procedure is suitable in cases of complex asset situations and protects you from creditors accessing your own money.
+Clarify beforehand whether you have correctly assessed the property's value to ensure cost coverage.

-If the inheritance is insufficient even to cover the costs of estate administration, estate bankruptcy is the right course of action.
-You must file this application "immediately" once you become aware of the insolvency or over-indebtedness of the estate.
-The costs of the insolvency proceedings are also paid from the estate.
-Should the estate be insufficient for this, the process will be dismissed for "insufficient assets," but this does serve as proof for creditors.
-Here, too, liability is effectively limited to the estate.
+If the inheritance is insufficient to even cover the costs of estate administration, estate insolvency is the right path.
+You must file this application “immediately” once you become aware of the estate's insolvency or over-indebtedness.
+The costs for insolvency proceedings are also paid out of the estate.
+If the estate is insufficient to cover these costs, the procedure is dismissed due to “insufficient funds,” which serves as proof to creditors.
+Again, liability is effectively limited to the estate.
 This procedure is often the only way to draw a clear line when debts are overwhelming.

-Once liability is determined, the question arises: What to do with the property itself?
-There are three main strategies, the suitability of which directly depends on the results of your balance sheet from step 2.
+If the liability is clarified, the question arises: What to do with the property itself?
+There are three core strategies, whose suitability directly depends on the outcome of your balance sheet from Step 2.

-Sale to repay debts: If the market value of the property exceeds the debt, selling is often the most sensible solution.
+Sale for debt repayment: If the market value of the property exceeds the debts, selling is often the most sensible solution.
 The proceeds are used to settle all creditors.
-Any surplus, for example, €25,000 after the sale and repayment, is yours as a profit.
+Any surplus, for instance, €25,000 after sale and repayment, is yours as profit.

-Negotiations with the bank: If the value is slightly below or at the level of the debts, discuss your situation with the financing bank.
-Banks are often interested in a cooperative solution and may agree to a private sale, as this usually achieves a higher return than a forced auction.
+Negotiations with the bank: If the value is just below or equal to the debts, engage in discussions with the financing bank.
+Banks are often interested in a cooperative solution and agree to a private sale, as this usually achieves a higher return than a foreclosure auction.

-Partition auction within the community of heirs: If co-heirs cannot agree, a partition auction is threatened.
-This should be avoided, as the proceeds here are often 15-30% below market value.
-A neutral appraisal serves as a decision-making aid for the community of heirs, providing a common factual basis.
+Partition auction in the inheritance community: If co-heirs cannot agree, a partition auction threatens.
+This should be avoided as the returns here are often 15-30% below the market value.
+A neutral valuation serves as a decision aid for the inheritance community and provides a common factual basis.

-Each of these options requires a precise knowledge of the property's value and the amount of debt.
-Only with this understanding can you make the best economic decision and avoid financial losses.
+Each of these options requires a precise understanding of the property's value and the level of debt.
+Only in this way can you make the best economic decision and avoid financial losses.

-An inherited property with debt is a serious challenge, but not a hopeless situation.
-The key lies in a swift, structured approach within the first six weeks.
-An objective evaluation of assets and liabilities is the foundation for any further decision, whether it be renunciation, sale, or a liability limitation procedure.
-Don't ignore the problem, as inactivity automatically leads to acceptance of the inheritance and full personal liability.
-Utilise the legal protection mechanisms and data-driven tools to safeguard your private assets.
-A well-founded assessment gives you the necessary confidence to take the right steps and maintain financial control.
+An inherited mortgaged property is a serious challenge, but not an insurmountable situation.
+The key lies in taking swift, structured action within the first six weeks.
+An impartial assessment of assets and liabilities is fundamental for any further decision, whether that is relinquishment, sale, or a procedure for liability limitation.
+Do not ignore the problem, as inaction automatically leads to the acceptance of the inheritance and full personal liability.
+Use legal protective mechanisms and data-driven tools to safeguard your personal assets.
+A well-founded assessment provides you with the necessary confidence to take the right steps and maintain financial control.

 The Verbraucherzentrale comprehensively explains what to consider when renouncing an inheritance.